CapitainHolmes/cookbook-project/README.md

 ### Features Used in This Project:

 - Able to search for a specific cuisine.
 - View the step by step guide on how to make the recipes.
+- View the full list of ingredients needed to cook the recipe.
+- See other bits of useful information about the recipe which include, cook time, how many people it serves and the difficulty level.
 - A dropdown navigation bar for smaller sized screens.
+- Able to add you're own recipe with image.
+- Ability to edit an existing recipe.
-- Able to Add, Edit and remove recipes.
+- Able to delete unwanted recipes.

 ## TECHNOLOGIES

 ### The Technologies I Have Used:

 - **[Moq Ups](https://app.moqups.com/)** - I have used MoqUps to create the mockup version of my website, that can be found **[Here.](https://github.com/CapitainHolmes/cookbook-project/tree/master/mock--ups)**
+- **[HTML5](https://en.wikipedia.org/wiki/HTML5)** - I have used HTML5 to create the base of my project.
+- **[Materialize](https://materializecss.com/)** - I have used Materialize for it's frontend frameworks for the style and layout of my project.
+- **[CSS](https://en.wikipedia.org/wiki/Cascading_Style_Sheets)** - I have used CSS3 for myy custom styles for certain things in my project.
+- **[jQuery](https://en.wikipedia.org/wiki/JQuery)** - I have used jQuery to simplify my JavaScript.
+- **[MongoDB](https://www.mongodb.com/)** - I have used MongoDB for my database to store all the recipe data.
+- **[Python 3](https://www.python.org/)** - I have used Python 3 for the backend of my project along with the **[Flask Framework](https://en.wikipedia.org/wiki/Flask_(web_framework))**.
+- **[Jinja2]()** - I have used Jinja2 for it's templating language so that i'm not repeating unnecessary code.

 ## TESTING